Learning to Register Unbalanced Point Pairs: Appendix

-We provide the additional comparison of our UPPNet with the state-of-the-art pairwise registration methods~\cite{bai2020d3feat,huang2021predator,yu2021cofinet} and classical methods~\cite{zhou2016fast, fischler1981random} in \Tbl{kitti}.
-To compare with classical methods, we evaluate RANSAC~\cite{fischler1981random} and FGR~\cite{zhou2016fast} equipped with classical descriptor FPFH~\cite{fpfh} on our KITTI-UPP dataset.
+We provide the additional comparison of our UPPNet with the state-of-the-art pairwise registration methods~\citep{bai2020d3feat,huang2021predator,yu2021cofinet,lu2021hregnet} and classical methods~\citep{zhou2016fast, fischler1981random} in \Tbl{kitti_supp1} and \Tbl{kitti_supp2} with varying spatial and point imbalance factors.
+To compare with classical methods, we evaluate RANSAC~\citep{fischler1981random} and FGR~\citep{zhou2016fast} equipped with classical descriptor FPFH~\citep{fpfh} on our KITTI-UPP dataset.
 For RANSAC, we report the results with 4M iterations.
 They mostly fail on our challenging dataset.
-For state-of-the-art methods, we select Predator~\cite{huang2021predator}, D3Feat~\cite{bai2020d3feat}, CoFiNet~\cite{yu2021cofinet} for the baseline methods as they are likely to be favorable for the unbalanced point cloud registration.
-For a fair comparison, we train the CoFiNet~\cite{yu2021cofinet} and ours for 150 epochs on our KITTI-UPP dataset.
-For D3Feat~\cite{bai2020d3feat}, the pretrained model trained on the KITTI Odometry dataset with 200 epochs is finetuned on our KITTI-UPP dataset with additional 50 epochs.
-We also tried to finetune the Predator~\cite{huang2021predator} with a pretrained model on our dataset.
-Unfortunately, it failed to converge w.r.t the matchability loss similar to detector loss in D3Feat~\cite{bai2020d3feat}.
-In our analysis, it is challenging to make network learn features for all positive and negative samples without reducing the search space like CoFiNet~\cite{yu2021cofinet} and ours in our dataset due to repetitive structures.
-However, D3Feat~\cite{bai2020d3feat} can train the network without being disturbed by the redundant points, focusing on the hardest negative samples.
-Moreover, it shows better convergence since the loss terms are depend on the easily matchable keypoints.
-On the other hand, since Predator~\cite{huang2021predator} adds the matchability loss after all point features are well learned, it suffers from converging the loss in our dataset.
+We further refine the registration results of both methods by applying post-processing with ICP~\citep{besl1992method}.
+For state-of-the-art methods, we select Predator~\citep{huang2021predator}, CoFiNet~\citep{yu2021cofinet}, D3Feat~\citep{bai2020d3feat}, HRegNet~\citep{lu2021hregnet} for the baseline methods as they are likely to be favorable for the unbalanced point cloud registration.
+For a fair comparison, we train the Predator, CoFiNet and ours for 200 epochs on our KITTI-UPP dataset.
+For D3Feat and HRegNet, the pretrained model trained on the KITTI Odometry dataset with 200 epochs is finetuned on our KITTI-UPP dataset with additional 50 epochs.